 Exercises to help sciatica during pregnancy

-There are easy exercises you can try at home to relieve sciatica in pregnancy.
+There are easy exercises you can try at home to relieve sciatica symptoms during pregnancy.

 - Supine bridge

 - Hooklying single knee to chest stretch

 “The good news is that sciatica often resolves after the baby is born and you can enjoy your time with your new little addition to the family,” says Dr. Langhorst.

 Your well-being is important to us.
 If you’re dealing with pain related to sciatica and pregnancy, schedule online or call us to set up an appointment with one of our orthopedic specialists.

 Our expert team can help determine what sciatica treatments are appropriate and safe for you.